codebrainz/geanypy/docs/source/quickstart.rst

             do_stuff_when_loaded()

-If you have some de-initialization code that needs to be run, you can add a `cleanup` method to the class that is guaranteed to be called when your plugin is unloaded, however it's optional::
+If you have some de-initialization code that needs to be run, you can add a :meth:`cleanup` method to the class that is guaranteed to be called when your plugin is unloaded, however it's optional::

     import geany